Propagating fuchsias from cuttings is extremely easy, as they root rather quickly.

-The cuttings can them be covered with ventilated plastic to retain moisture and humidity, but this too is not an absolute.
+The cuttings can then be covered with ventilated plastic to retain moisture and humidity, but this too is not absolute.
 However, it does speed up the rooting process.
 Place the cuttings in a warm location, such as a window sill or greenhouse.

 Within three to four weeks (or less), the cuttings should begin establishing good roots.
 Once these roots start, you can remove the plastic covering during the day to acclimate the young plants.
 When they have started growing well, the rooted cuttings can be removed and repotted as needed.

-In addition to placing cuttings in soil or other growing medium, you can also root them in a glass of water.
-Once the cuttings produce some well established roots, they can be repotted in soil.
+In addition to placing cuttings in soil or another growing medium, you can also root them in a glass of water.
+Once the cuttings produce some well-established roots, they can be repotted in soil.